Eulena/SQL-Homework/README.md

 ERD of the tables (see folder for screenshots)

 ## DATA ENGINEERING: 6 Tables created
-Import each CSV file into the corresponding SQL table (see folder for screenshots)
+Each CSV file imported into the corresponding SQL table (see folder for screenshots)

 ```
 CREATE TABLE departments (